-3.3 Power
+4.3 Power

 Plug the bath power cord into a mains outlet of the proper voltage, frequency, and current capability.
-Refer to Section 2.1, Specifications, for power requirements.
+See the specifications on page 9 for power requirements.
 Set the "HEATER" switch on the front panel to position "LOW" and turn the bath on using the front panel "POWER" switch.
-The bath will turn on and begin to heat or cool to reach the previously programmed temperature set-point.
+The bath will turn on and begin to heat or cool to reach the previously programmed temperature set point.
 The front panel LED display will indicate the actual bath temperature.

-3.4 Setting the Temperature
+4.4 Setting the Temperature

-In the following discussion a solid box around the word SET, UP, EXIT or DOWN indicates the panel button while the dotted box indicates the display reading.
-Explanation of the button or display reading are to the right of each button or display value.
+In the following discussion a button icon with the word SET, UP, EXIT or DOWN indicates the panel button while the dotted box indicates the display reading.
+Explanation of the button or display reading is to the right of each button or display value.